zcstarr/modelcontextprotocol/docs/spec/prompts.md

 Prompt Templates are prompts that can be dynamically generated or customized based on provided arguments.
 They allow servers to expose a flexible set of prompts that can be tailored to specific use cases.
 Clients can use these templates by providing the required arguments when retrieving the prompt.

+### Embedded Resource Contents

+Prompts can include embedded resource contents from the MCP server.
+This allows servers to provide context-rich prompts that incorporate relevant data or files directly into the prompt structure.

 ## Use Cases

 Common use cases for prompts include providing standardized instructions for code reviews, data analysis tasks, or creative writing exercises.
 Here are examples of kinds of prompts that an MCP server could expose: